hexaworld/hexaworld/README.md

 built with [crtrdg.js](http://crtrdg.com/)

-to run with browserify and beefy call
+to run, first install `node` (we recommend [node version manager](https://github.com/creationix/nvm)), then start the game with browserify and beefy by calling

 ```
 npm install
 npm start
 ```

-then go to `http://localhost:9966/` in your browser
+and visit `http://localhost:9966/` in your browser